 While there are no strict rules for enjoying your bourbon, the right glassware can certainly enhance the tasting experience.
 A glass with a wide bowl and a tapered rim, like a Glencairn or a tulip-shaped glass, is designed to concentrate the aromas and direct them toward your nose.
 This helps you pick up on the complex bouquet before you even take a sip.
 If you don’t have a dedicated tasting glass, a simple rocks glass will work just fine.
 The most important thing is to choose a glass that feels good in your hand and allows you to comfortably swirl and savor the bourbon.

-Find the Perfect Serving Temperature
+Finding the Ideal Serving Temperature

 You can drink cask strength bourbon at room temperature or with ice—whatever you like best.
 Serving it neat, or at room temperature, allows you to experience the whiskey exactly as it came from the barrel, with all its intricate flavors on full display.
 If you find the proof a bit too intense, adding a single large ice cube is a great alternative.
 A large cube melts more slowly than smaller ones, chilling the bourbon gradually without over-diluting it.
 This can make the spirit feel smoother and more approachable while gently opening up new layers of flavor as the ice melts.
 Experiment to find your perfect serving style.